jkeefe/newmark-online-investigations/README.md

 ## Assignment

 Coordinate with me and your teammates to execute the rollout plan.
-All communications happen in the team channel.
+Ensure all communications happen in the team channel ... or, if you meet in person, put a summary of that meeting in the team channel.

+Participation will be required this week at various points, depending on publication date.

 # Class 13 • May 4